Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Related Works

 \section{Related Works}

 Visual teach-and-repeat (VT\&R) navigation has evolved from complex metric mapping approaches toward efficient topological methods, while event cameras have emerged as a promising sensing modality for robotic vision.
-This section reviews teach-and-repeat systems, vision-based approaches, and event-based perception developments that motivate our work.
+This section reviews teach-and-repeat (T\&R) systems, VT\&R approaches, and event-based perception developments that motivate our work.